-David has been working in solar for nine years.
+David has been working in solar for ten years.

 Derek would like to see a 100 per cent inspection rate of solar jobs for new installers until their ability to install has been proven.

-Derek has been a part of the solar industry for nine years.
+Derek has been a part of the solar industry for ten years.